 Located halfway between Glacier National Park and Yellowstone

-National Park, it's a convenient place to take a break for an
+National Park, it's a convenient place to detour for an

-urban adventure before moving on to the next interlude in the
+urban adventure before moving on to the next adventure in the

 great outdoors.
 Still, some of the wildest country in Montana

 is only a short drive from any Butte door.

 Butte's historic shopping district is home to specialty stores, museums and several excellent restaurants.
 Fine art prints by

 local, regional and nationally acclaimed artists can be found

 in galleries that provide framing and shipping services on request.